seed-rs/seed-rs.org/crate/guides/0.6.0/code_comparison.md

 Note that there are multiple ways to manage state in React, we've picked one where we store state in the top-level component, and use functional components thereafter.
 A closer structure match would be using it coupled with Redux.
-The Context API's an additional way to handle it.
+The Context API is an additional way to handle it.
 We're also using Typescript.

 ## A simple template, ready for state management